Lai Guochuan: Post-2021 relegation

 The board, led by Technical director Luke Dowling, chose to name Chris Wilder as the club's new manager.
 However, the decision was vetoed by Lai.
 In the aftermath, Luke Dowling left the club by mutual consent.
 With managerial recruitment now headed by Xu Ke, Valérien Ismaël was appointed as manager on a four-year contract.
 But he was sacked on 2 February 2022, with the team falling out of the play-off places.
 Steve Bruce was appointed Manager the following day.
-At this time, Lai named himself chairman, and Ron Gourlay became the club's CEO, with Xu Ke being moved down to a non-exective director position.
+At this time, Lai named himself chairman, and Ron Gourlay became the club's CEO, with Xu Ke being moved down to a non-executive director position.

 The club's results continued to trend downwards under Steve Bruce, who was sacked with club in the relegation places in the 2022–23 season.
 Former Marcelo Bielsa understudy Carlos Corberán was named as successor on 25 October.
 The season also saw increased scrutiny of the club's ownership, and the practices of majority shareholder Guochuan Lai.
 The club's financial situation began to receive national media attention, having already been commented on frequently in local press.
 Supporter action groups and in-stadium protests by fans to raise awareness of the club's off-field issues took shape during the season.

 Financial controversies

-Matheus Periera transfer
+Matheus Pereira transfer

 On 29 June 2021, FIFA stated they would begin an investigation into the attempted brokering of a £25m transfer of West Bromwich Albion player Matheus Pereira to an unnamed Chinese Super League club.
 The attempted deal, reported by The Times, was instigated by then Technical Director Luke Dowling, and would have been a violation of FIFA regulations.
 The proposal reportedly sought to avoid the payment of tax in China and the UK, enabling the club's majority shareholder, Lai, to personally keep proceeds of the sale.